2nd February 2017 marked the Sapphire Jubilee of Queen Elizabeth II, who has been reigning monarch for 65 years now.

 Rising from the Caribbean Sea and covered in rainforest, the UNESCO World Heritage protected Pitons are the first sight to greet you on your flight into Saint Lucia.
 It’s the diverse nature of the island which makes it such an exciting holiday destination, from zip-lining through the trees to diving in underwater volcanic reefs.

 An island so idyllic it’s repeatedly named the world’s best honeymoon destination, Saint Lucia is perfect for a romantic holiday.
-Yet with so much to see and do, it’s an incredible diverse holiday option.
-Next month the St Lucia Jazz & Arts Festival with draw countless visitors to its shores.
+Yet with so much to see and do, it’s an incredibly diverse holiday option.
+In March every year, the St Lucia Jazz & Arts Festival draws countless visitors to its shores.
 There's even a chocolate heritage month to celebrate the abundance of cocoa plantations and their history on the islands.
 Yum!

 The late Princess Margaret had her own private villa on the island of Mustique, Les Jolies Eaux, which was specially built for her in 1971 and is now available to rent as a luxury holiday bolthole.
 The Duke and Duchess of Cambridge also holidayed on the island before Prince George was born, and the Duchess returned with her son for his first foreign holiday.

-Wherever you'll go, you'll find a warm and refreshingly laid-back way of life that helps you sink into an ease that is rarely found in the mile-a-minute day to day!
+Wherever you'll go, you'll find a warm and refreshingly laid-back way of life that helps you sink into ease that is rarely found in the mile-a-minute day-to-day!

 This article was brought to you by the Inspiring Travel Company.
 We hope you’ve enjoyed the read and are inspired by these amazing Caribbean islands!
 Have you visited any or all of these places?
 Let us know in the comment section or find us on Twitter and Facebook.
 For more information on these luxury holidays or any other destinations, feel free to get in touch – we’re more than happy to help!